w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

   been slashed.
 Dismantling a destroying pool
 - When a pool is in ‘destroying’ state, `unbond` and `withdrawUnbonded` become permissionless, so anyone can help all the members exit.
-- Once the depositor withdraws, no members belong to the pool, and all the pool’s resources are wiped from state.
+- Once the instantiator withdraws, no members belong to the pool, and all the pool’s resources are wiped from state.

 ## Slashing